ninabarzh/ipa/content/en/docs/workshops/tech-safety/shelters.md

 ## What is tech safety for survivors choose-your-own-pace-day?

 PowerOn: tech safety for survivors choose-your-own-pace-day is a full-day, hands-on workshop designed for survivors of intimate partner abuse.
 It helps participants explore and reclaim digital safety in an empowering, supportive, and non-technical way.
-Survivors can learn to spot surveillance, regain control of devices and accounts, and rebuild confidence in using technology—at their own pace, with no pressure to share or perform.
+Survivors can learn to spot surveillance, regain control of devices and accounts, and rebuild confidence in using technology, at their own pace, with no pressure to share or perform.

 The workshop is fun, choice-based, and trauma-aware, blending open-space learning with hands-on tech support, roleplays, and creative zones.